kjaugustin/ai-tweet-classification/README.md

 words.
 These tweets are also labeled with their actual geographic locations, 12 different American cities.
 The task is to classify each tweet into one of twelve different categories.
 We train the model on the training data and measure performance on the testing data in terms of accuracy (percentage of tweets correctly classified).
+A  multinomial Naive Bayes Model from scrath with Python has been built to classify tweets.
 Use following on a command line to run this program:

 ```
 ./geolocate.py training-file testing-file output-file
 ```